vishal-tiwari/Twitter-Sentiment-Analysis-For-Birthday-Celebrities/README.md

   •	Tweepy : Tweepy is an open-sourced, hosted on GitHub, and enables Python to communicate with the Twitter platform and use its API.

   •	Codecs : The codecs module provides stream and file interfaces for transcoding data in your program.
 In this project I use the   module     for storing the tweets as Unicode text.
-Here's the documentation.
+Here's the documentation https://docs.python.org/2/library/codecs.html

   •	String (punctuation) : To strip the tweets of all punctuations.